canonical/data-science-stack/docs/how-to/enable-gpus/enable-intel-gpu.rst

 Enable the Intel GPU plugin
 ------------------------------------------------------

-To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your Kubernetes cluster.
+To ensure DSS can utilise Intel GPUs, you have to enable the Intel GPU plugin in your MicroK8s cluster.

 1. Use `kubectl kustomize` to build the plugin YAML configuration files: